TOP 10 Tips for Parents of Leaving Cert Students

 Being more specific with questions creates a conversation.
 You don’t have to be an expert on the subject.
 Get to know a few specifics – subjects, difficult sections, projects deadlines, exam and test dates.
 A quick look at the Leaving Certificate subjects sections of careersportal.ie (link below), being familiar with the school calendar or simply thinking back to your own experience of education can make the conversation with your son/daughter all the more engaging, positive and beneficial.

 7. Offer your help to discuss, test, explain, ask to be taught something, make suggestions.

 Research shows that we remember more of what we discuss, do or teach to others when compared with just reading or writing about it.
 It’s the difference between active and passive learning.
 It will therefore help your son or daughter if you give them the time and space to tell you about what they have learned.
 You might spend time asking them questions about it or maybe even get them to teach you something.
 These actions not only help with learning and understanding but it also makes you part your son/daughters learning.

 Don’t hold back on making suggestions.
 Whatever your experience of education is, your experience of life has given you plenty of knowledge and skills that can be applied to help your son/daughter with their studies for the Leaving Certificate.
 Maybe suggest different ways on how material could be learned or how a particular question could be answered or maybe how time could be organised.

 8. Be aware of resources

-There are so many Apps, online resources, youtube videos, Instagram groups that can be of help with study techniques, time management, explanations etc that it is simply impossible for one person to know everything that is out there.
-Ask what they are using, what works.
-A quick ‘how to…?’ google search can unearth many ideas and resources that your son or daughter may not be aware of or thought about using.
+There are so many Apps, online resources, YouTube videos, Instagram and Facebook groups that can be of help with study techniques, time management, explanations etc that it is simply impossible for one person to know everything that is out there.
+Ask what they are using and what works.
+A quick ‘how to…?’
+Google search can unearth many ideas and resources that your son or daughter may not be aware of or thought about using.

 9. Constructive, Positive, Praise.